FelicianoTech/www.feliciano.tech/src/content/blog/introducing-docsthursday.md

 ## Why DocsThursday?

 There's nothing special about Thursdays.
-I could have does a Docs Wednesday or Friday but it wasn't as catchy and we all know Tuesdays are for tacos.
+I could have done a Docs Wednesday or Friday but it wasn't as catchy and we all know Tuesdays are for tacos.
-So DocsThursday it is.
+So Thursday it is.

 DocsThursday is inspired by DigitalOcean's [Hacktoberfest](https://hacktoberfest.digitalocean.com/), [24 Pull Requests](https://24pullrequests.com/), and most importantly, Write the Docs's [Writing Day](https://www.writethedocs.org/conf/portland/2019/writing-day/).
-I'm trying to take the energy and productivity of Writing Day and do it more frequently at meetups local to you, with your co-workers within your company, and as an online hackathon.
+I'm trying to take the energy and productivity of Writing Day and replicate it more frequently at meetups local to you, with your co-workers within your company, and even online as a hackathon.

-Let's take 30 minutes, an hour or more, once a month in order to give some love to open source documentation.
+Let's take 30 minutes, an hour or even more, just once a month in order to give some love to open source documentation.

 Interested?
 Check out the website, [DocsThursday.com](https://DocsThursday.com).